omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 ## removing liquidity

 There are two ways to remove liquidity:
-1. close channel and withdraw tokens to the mainchain.
+1. withdraw signed and submitted orders.
-2. pay tokens to someone else: the token paid will be in another investor's balance.
-But if the investor chooses to keep these token in pool, the global liquidity will not change.
+2. close channel and withdraw tokens to the mainchain.

 Trackers calculate the remaining tokens in the liquidity reserve, and the extra tokens will be marked payment liquidity reserve, according to exchange rate at the moment of closing channel: